ebas-submission-tool/ebas-submission-tool-docs/documentation.md

 **So where do I go**:

-- If you are in a hurry to submit your data to EBAS you can look at section A. Quick Start
+- If you are in a hurry to submit your data to EBAS you can look at **section 1.** Quick Start

-- If you want a more thorugh understanding of the tool please have a look at section B. In depth tutorial of the EBAS-submit-tool
+- If you want a more thorugh understanding of the tool please have a look at **section 2.** In depth tutorial of the EBAS-submit-tool

-- If you have a file you would like to plot, please see section C.
+- If you have a file you would like to plot, please see **section 3.**

 - If you have problems with validating or parsing your file plases see the [EBAS-submit-tool troubleshooting docs](http://ebas-submit-tool.nilu.no/troubleshooting)

 - For data submission specific issues, please see the [EBAS data submission Manual](http://ebas-submit-tool.nilu.no/troubleshooting) or contact us at <ebas@nilu.no>.

-###A. Quick Start- File validation
+###1.
+Quick Start- File validation

 1. Go to http://ebas-submit-tool.nilu.no/
 2. Press "Select file..." and select the NASA ames file you want to validate
 3. Then press "Upload and check"
 4. If your file is encoded using UTF-8, you should be getting the metadata header information in the top text-box.
 If not check your encoding and make sure that your header data follows the same syntax as the templates listed at [ebas-submit.nilu.no](http://ebas-submit.nilu.no/SubmitData/RegularAnnualDataReporting.aspx).
 5. The application will prompt the number of errors and warnings (if you have any), you can hover over with your mouse pointer in order to get more information regarding the errors and warnings.
-6. You can edit the information in your browser by double-clicking the respective lines in the online editor (As mentioned above, the session will automatically timeout after 30 minutes regardless of activity, and we therefore highly advice you to frequently save your edits using the "Save file" button, or edit in a seperate text-editor).
+6. You can edit the information in your browser by double-clicking the respective lines in the online editor (As mentioned above, the session will automatically timeout after 30 minutes regardless of activity, therefore we highly encourage you to  save your file whenever a change has been made, so that you do not loose any changes, or edit the file in a seperate text-editor).
 You can also get file related errors listed in your browser, below the file header error console.
 Note that these ones you cannot edit in the browser, you must open a seperate text-editor if you see data your data contains errors or warnings.
 7. When you have eleminated all errors, you are able to press the "Submit file" button.
 Pressing this button will result in sending the data to the EBAS team for internal QA-check.
 The data-submitter listed in the file should recieve an e-mail confirming the submission.

-##2.
-The EBAS Data validation and submission Tool
+###2.
+In depth tutorial of the EBAS data validation and submission tool

-###2.2 The purpose of this tool
+####2.1 The purpose of this tool
 The EBAS Data Submission Tool is an online file format checker and a data submission system.
 It is designed to give the data submitters direct feedback on the formatted NASA Ames files and to deliver files through online data submission.

-Data submitters from all projects and programs submitting data to EBAS who want to:
+The tool aims at supporting data submitters from all projects and programs submitting data to EBAS who want to:

 - check the consistency of their NASA Ames file

 - upload data to EBAS
 should use the tool.

-All measurement principles registred in the EBAS portal, with online formatting templates available at http://ebas-submit.nilu.no and http://gaw-wdca.org/SubmitData.aspx are supported by the tool.
+All measurement principles registred in the EBAS portal, with online formatting templates available at <http://ebas-submit.nilu.no> and <http://gaw-wdca.org/SubmitData.aspx>, are supported by this tool.

-###Quick tutorial
+####2.2 How to use the tool
 Go to [http://ebas-submit-tool.nilu.no/](http://ebas-submit-tool.nilu.no/)

 Make sure that the file is a NASA Ames 1001 EBAS formatted file, as described from the templates at [http://ebas-submit.nilu.no/](http://ebas-submit.nilu.no/) or [http://www.gaw-wdca.org](http://www.gaw-wdca.org).